 Gettysburg and I have a history going back to my first visit there as a pre teen, when I was visited by a full manifestation of a Civil War ghost in Devil's Den.
-From that point on I'd have a number of paranormal Civil War related experiences over the years, some of which no one can logically explain.
-(I'll tell you those stories in my blog if you're interested).
-These inexplicable experiences would culminate in the discovery that Abraham Lincoln was my 5x great uncle.
+From that point on I'd have a number of paranormal Civil War related experiences over the years, some of which no one can logically explain to this day.
+These inexplicable experiences would culminate in the genealogical discovery that Abraham Lincoln was my 5x great uncle.

 We also had multiple choices of where we wanted to have breakfast: